 In 2020, Nanyang Technological University (NTU), a Singaporean research-intensive university deepened its academic cooperation and talent management with China.
-11 At the highest-level bilateral meeting between China and the Singapore government, i.e., the 16th Joint Council for Bilateral Cooperation (JCBC), the S\$61 million funding of the Sino-Singapore International Joint Research Institute (SSIJRI) in Guangzhou was initiated, and an NTU China (West) Entrepreneurship and Innovation Base will be set up in Chongqing.
+At the highest-level bilateral meeting between China and the Singapore government, i.e., the 16th Joint Council for Bilateral Cooperation (JCBC), the S\$61 million funding of the Sino-Singapore International Joint Research Institute (SSIJRI) in Guangzhou was initiated, and an NTU China (West) Entrepreneurship and Innovation Base will be set up in Chongqing.
 The former is aligned with the NTU Smart Campus initiative of high-tech solutions, and the latter is designed to develop new entrepreneurs.
-Guangzhou and Chongqing play important roles in China-Singapore government collaborations.
-With joint efforts of the Chinese and Singaporean governments, Sino-Singapore Guangzhou Knowledge City was established in 2010 and Chongqing Connectivity Initiative was established in 2015.
+Guangzhou and Chongqing play important roles in China-Singapore Guangzhou Knowledge City was established in 2010 and Chongqing Connectivity Initiative was established in 2015.
 By choosing Guangzhou and Chongqing as the transnational education cooperation bases, R&D projects can supplement China-Singapore economic cooperation through injecting knowledge and talents.